Are You One Required To File IRS 1040 Forms?

 IRS "expert witness" to the witness stand and re-affirm thatIRS W-2 Forms have been filed.
 You will also need to question the witness as to how atax law is brought into effect by regulations so that you can introduce theFederal Register into evidence.
 The laws of the

 United States cannot be implemented until theexecutive department adopts regulations that interpret the law and for a regulation to be adopted, it must be published in theFederal Register.
-In regard to thetax laws, the Forms to be used to collect the taxes were published in theFederal Register onSeptember 11, 1946:
+In regard to thetax laws, the Forms to be used to collect the taxes were published in theFederal Register onSeptember 11, 1946: Looking to

 page 177A-39, we find that theIRS Form W-2 is located undersection 601.2(g).
-Here we find that theW-2 Form may be used as an optionalincome tax return by employees in lieu ofIRS Form 1040:
+Here we find that theW-2 Form may be used as an optionalincome tax return by employees in lieu ofIRS Form 1040: Continuing on to

 page 177A-41, we find theIRS Form 1040 which states that it is the Form to be used as an individualincome tax return.
-This Form is to be used "unlessForm W-2 is filed:"
+This Form is to be used "unlessForm W-2 is filed:"You will find these sections of the

 Federal Register codified at26 USC 6011 wherein the code states: